-The sixth international scientific conference titled “Employment, Education and Entrepreneurship” under the auspices of the Faculty of Business Economics and Entrepreneurship (BEE) from Belgrade, will be held from 19th to 21st October 2017 in Belgrade.
+Sixth international scientific conference titled “Employment, Education and Entrepreneurship”, under the patronage of the Faculty of Business Economics and Entrepreneurship (BEE) from Belgrade, was held from 19th to 21st of October in Belgrade.

-The President of the Scientific Committee of the conference prof. Dr. Mirjana Radovic Markovic emphasized at the beginning of the conference that 2016 was the year of entrepreneurship and that entrepreneurship in today’s time was becoming more dynamic.
+President of the Scientific Board of the Conference, Prof Dr. Mirjana Radovic Markovic, emphasized at the beginning of the Conference that we were in the year of entrepreneurship, and that in today’s time entrepreneurship was becoming more dynamic.

-She added that entrepreneurship was the generator of new businesses and that education was the basis for people to gain knowledge and skills so as to be able to start their own businesses.
+She added that entrepreneurship is the generator of new work places, and education the basis on which people develop their skills and knowledge that they need to start their businesses.

-- The objective of this conference is networking and using our experiences to solve problems from this field.
-Without networking and exchange of ideas and opinions there is no progress – said the professor.
+- Goal of this conference is to accomplish networking and to use exchange of experiences to solve problems in these fields.
+Without networking and exchanging of ideas there is no progress – said Radovic Markovic.

 Dragan Sataric spoke to the auditorium in the name of Ministry of Education, Science and Technological Development by saying that today’s time is very strange, work places are going away, new ones are appearing and we need to find the right ways to make up for the work places we’re lacking.
 Thousands of work places are going away, and we need to react quickly, said Sataric.

 Misses Branislava Simanic, chief manager of the Entrepreneurship Sector of the Chamber of Commerce in Serbia, reminded us that one of the main objectives the Government of Serbia has set is the development of entrepreneurship and entrepreneurial spirit.
 She said that by the end of 2018 a parliament of entrepreneurs will have been formed and it will be in the position to form its requests and initiatives and suggest amendments to the law that would solve problems in our businesses.